JuliaAstro/GeneralAstrodynamics.jl/docs/src/R2BP.md

 ## Examples

-By default, `ModelingToolkit.structural_simplify` is called on every model.
-This typically makes solving the equations more efficient!
-If you really want to, you can disable this by specifying `structural_simplify=false`.

 ```@repl main
-model = R2BP(; structural_simplify=false)
+model = R2BP()
 ```

 Every model also offers _optional_ state transition matrix dynamics.
 Use `stm=true` to append the state transition matrix dynamics to your model's equations of motion.
 State transition dynamics can also be thought of the model's _local linearization_.

-!!! note
-    The state transition dynamics for `R2BP` systems are not _nearly_ as useful as the state transition dynamics within [`CR3BP`](CR3BP.md) models.
-Within CR3BP dynamics,
+!!! note The state transition dynamics for `R2BP` systems are not _nearly_ as useful as the state transition dynamics within [`CR3BP`](CR3BP.md) models.
-     a spacecraft's local linearization offers stability
-     characteristics for periodic orbits, and provides
-     stable and unstable directions (in state-space)
-     for invariant manifolds about periodic orbits and Lagrange points.
+Within CR3BP dynamics, a spacecraft's local linearization offers stability characteristics for periodic orbits, and provides stable and unstable directions (in state-space) for invariant manifolds about periodic orbits and Lagrange points.

 ```@repl main
 model = R2BP(; stm=true)